kepstin/riker/README.md

 Next you'll need the Vala compiler, valac.
 Version 0.14 should do it, this should be in your distribution packages.
 Also sqlite 3, glib, and gstreamer.
-Don't forget their associated development packages, if your Linux distribution has a habit of inconveniencing people who like to actually /use/ their computers.
+Don't forget their associated development packages, if your Linux distribution has a habit of inconveniencing people who like to actually *use* their computers.

 Now for a more tricky bit - You will need a build of libgda from git master in